dduyg/glyph-data-library/README.md

 ## 📋 Getting Started

-1️⃣ Run the script, and it will prompt you to select images for processing
+1️⃣ Run the script `glyph_feature_pipeline.py`, and it will prompt you to select images for processing

 <br>